Un-dev/Un-dev/README.md

 ## I :
-* 🎓 am currently a third year student
+* 🎓 am currently a third year graduated student

 * 🥪 am looking for a company for the sandwich course which I've been accepted to